ilhan007/ui5con-app/docs/Step2_The_Home_Component.md

 	);
 	```

-7. Import the `Home` component into the `src/App.js` (note that we added an outer DIV element as React components should always return a single element).
+7. Import the `Home` component into the `src/App.js` (note that we added an outer DIV element as React component always should return a single element).
 You should be able to see the cards with data inside.
-OK, the cards are currently expanded to full width and the layout does not look like the picture in the begining.
-We will handle it in the following step.
+OK, the cards are currently expanded to full width and the layout does not look like the picture in the begining - we will handle it in the following step.
 	```js
 	// App.js
 	import profile from "./img/profile.png";